scimusmn/mm-0116-dance-math/README.md

 # Status
 These instructions need to be tested by someone other than [tnordberg](https://github.com/tnordberg), and on a fresh computer.
-Please let email him if you try these instructions and they break down at any point.
+Please message him if you try these instructions and they break down at any point.
-@tnordberg